redhat-sap/sap-workshops/sap-hana-rhel8/README.md

 **Lab Environment**

-In this course, you do most of the hands-on practice exercises and lab work with a single dedicated computer system.
-This system is preinstalled with a Red Hat Enterprise Linux<sup>(R)</sup> (RHEL) base server.
-A Red Hat Enterprise Linux for SAP Solutions subscription is provided on the system, as well as disk partitions with enough space to install SAP HANA.
-The entire environment is hosted in the cloud, but the system configuration resembles a bare-metal environment.
+In this course, you will do most of the hands-on practice exercises in a dedicated pre-built environment for this purpose.
+This environment is preinstalled with a Red Hat Enterprise Linux<sup>(R)</sup> (RHEL) base server.
+A Red Hat Enterprise Linux for SAP Solutions subscription is provided on the environment, as well as disk partitions with enough space to install SAP HANA.
+The entire environment is hosted in IBM Cloud on Bare Metal servers.

-### Provision Lab Environment
+### Provision the Lab Environment

 **This section is extremely important.
 Please read and understand it before continuing with the course.**